element-hq/element-web/docs/labs.md

 Enables font scaling options for accessibility.
 To alter the scale check the appearance tab in settings.

-## Alternate message layouts (`feature_alternate_message_layouts`)

-Enables options in appearance settings to switch between message layouts such as the default and "irc-like" layouts.

 ## Message pinning (`feature_pinning`)

 Allows you to pin messages in the room.
 To pin a message, use the 3 dots to the right of the message